 A Commitment to Neurosurgical Excellence

 Lloyd Zucker, MD has dedicated the past two decades to the neurosurgical care of the constituents of Palm Beach County.
 As a board certified neurosurgeon, he diagnoses and treats all aspects of neurologic illness, including brain and spine.
-With appointments as the Chief of Neurosurgery and the Director, Neurosurgical Services at Delray Medical Center and Good Samaritian Hospital he has championed bringing the newest state of the art technologies to the tri-county area.He cares for brain conditions including brain tumors, intracerebral hemorrhages, hemorrhagic strokes as well as all types of brain trauma.
-Utilizing technology from Synaptive Medical and NICO Neuro’s Brainpath he performs minimally invasive craniotomies, accessing deep lesions within the brain previously though to be inoperable.
+With appointments as the Chief of Neurosurgery and the Director, Neurosurgical Services at Delray Medical Center and Good Samaritan Hospital he has championed bringing the newest state of the art technologies to the tri-county area.He cares for brain conditions including brain tumors, intracerebral hemorrhages, hemorrhagic strokes as well as all types of brain trauma.
+Utilizing technology from Synaptive Medical and NICO Neuro’s Brainpath he performs minimally invasive craniotomies, accessing deep lesions within the brain previously thought to be inoperable.
 If necessary, craniotomies can be done awake, allowing monitoring of the subtlest aspects of motor, sensory and language function.
-He is co-director of the movement disorder program at Delray Medical Center, performing Deep Brain Stimulation surgery for the treatment of Parkinson’s disease and Essential Tremor.
+He is co-director of the movement disorder program at Delray Medical Center, performing Deep Brain Stimulation and HIFU procedures for the treatment of Parkinson’s disease and Essential Tremor.
 With a fellowship in complex spinal surgery and spinal instrumentation he cares for diseases of all areas of the spine, cervical, thoracic and lumbar.
 He addresses degenerative spinal disease including spinal stenosis and disc herniation; compression fractures, spinal trauma and the surgical treatment of chronic spinal pain.

 Under his guidance Delray Medical Center is equipped to handle from the routine to the most technically demanding cases.
 Dr. Zucker subspecializes in a variety of neurological areas including radiosurgery, neuro-oncology, stereotactic procedures and the use of Monteris NeuroBlate® System MRI-guided Laser Interstitial Thermal Therapy for ablation of brain tumors (LITT).
 He leads clinical trials in the treatment of brain tumors including fluorescent-guided surgery for gliomas and trials involving traumatic injury to the brain and spinal cord.